 Trade in the theater's bright orange nacho cheese and stale tortilla chips for a creamy goat cheese béchamel and blue corn chip variation.
 Not into the Oscars?
 These recipes would be excellent at any movie-watching shindig.
 To add them to your recipe collection, read more.

-Modified from Food and Wine Ingredients 6 tablespoons unsalted butter Directions Serves 6.
-From Martha Stewart Ingredients 2 pounds (about 60) mini hot dogs Directions Makes about 4 dozen.
+6 tablespoons unsalted butter Serves 6.
+2 pounds (about 60) mini hot dogs Makes about 4 dozen.

 1 tablespoon finely grated parmesan cheese